1. briefly introduce your company once

 Currently, we do not yet get the last sale time from Aldi.
 As a result, the AI does not know whether the item is sold out at eight in the morning or shortly before closing time.
 Unfortunately, this still leads to inaccuracies in the forecasts.
 As soon as we get the live data from Aldi, however, this should no longer be a problem.

-We will be happy to call you back in a timely manner to speak with you personally
+We will be happy to call you back promptly to talk to you personally